diasurgical/devilution/README.md

 - Requires "Windows Universal CRT SDK" (For ctype.h)

 ### Building deviltuionX (native Linux build)
-Note: The 64bit builds are currently not in a playable state, as such you might want to force a 32bit build.
+Note: Since 64-bit builds are currently not in a playable state, it is advised to build in a 32-bit environment.
+Another possibility is a 32-bit build on a multilib system (see below).

 Install the dependencies on your machine:
 ```